greglook/merkle-db/examples/movie-lens/README.md

 - for each [id partition [key updates]], update the partition to produce one-or-more new partitions
 - collect updated partitions and build a new index tree over them

-### Cluster Deployment

-Demonstrate running the job on EMR against data in S3.

-- Terraform config needed?
-- Host uberjar in S3, pick up settings from environment
-- Host input data in S3
-- Host ref tracker in DynamoDB?